 First Grade Curriculum Overview

-At the beginning of each school year, students are assessed utilizing Dynamic Indicators of Basic Early Literacy Skills (DIBELS) to determine the course curriculum for each individual child for the upcoming year.
+At the beginning of each school year, students are tested utilizing Dynamic Indicators of Basic Early Literacy Skills (DIBELS) to determine the course of curriculum for each individual child for the upcoming year.
 Testing is done again in the middle and end of the year to determine if we are meeting the needs of each student.

 To this end, our curriculum pulls resources from a variety of sources depending on the student’s needs.
 Below is an overview of materials and resources we use during the year: